stormpath/stormpath-console-guide/source/administration.rst

 - Resend the verification email for an Administrator Account
 - Add an Administrator to a Group, or remove them from one in which they are already a member

+Clicking **Edit** will take you to that Account's main page.
+For more information, see :ref:`accounts-editing`.

 .. _admin-adding-admins:

 Adding Administrators